 Levy and Vandever filed suit in New Jersey Superior Court, alleging unlawful viewpoint discrimination under long-standing New Jersey constitutional protections for speech in privately owned spaces that function as public forums, consistent with Pruneyard Shopping Ctr. v.
 Robins, 447 U.S. 74 (1980).

 That settlement collapsed after Rainone Coughlin & Minchello assumed representation of all defendants.
+The timing does not necessarily prove that it happened because of the firm, it simply is a fact that one happened, and then the other happened.

 The motion was denied on grounds that, well, if you know anything about law, you read it and come to your own conclusion.

 Our position is pretty clear though as articulated in our appeal.
 And bless Rainone Coughlin’s hearts, they opposed on truly adorable grounds.
 Our reply is here.
+And in a pleasant surprise, the ACLU of New Jersey filed an amicus brief in support of our position. (here)

-The appeal presents a stark question: Will New Jersey’s Anti-SLAPP law meaningfully protect residents who speak out against entrenched political power—or will retaliatory lawsuits remain a viable tool for silencing dissent from the political machine?
+The appeal presents a stark question: Will New Jersey’s Anti-SLAPP law protect residents who speak out against entrenched political power—or will retaliatory lawsuits remain a viable tool for silencing dissent from the political machine?